7 Command-Line Tools for Data Science

 json2csv.
 Assuming that we stored

-the data from the last step in million.json, simply invoking
+the data from the last step in million.json

 Having the data in CSV format allows us to use the classic tools such as